 Need an illustrator?
 Contact Justine above.
 Just want to see her work?
 There’s plenty of it in the galleries above.

 NEWS!
-Justine has just taken personal control over her Instagram account (https://www.instagram.com/barefootjustine/), starting it from scratch, so jump in!
+Justine has just taken personal control over her Instagram account (https://www.instagram.com/justine_mara_andersen/), full of personal stories, tips for artists, and memories stirred by my work, and starting from scratch, so jump in!

 Justine is now offering, for a limited time, a FREE download of her new (and long overdo) poetry book: “Justine Mara Andersen, Maya Moksha Chitra – Poetry,” featuring luscious rare and never before seen art to accompany a plethora of poetic musings on material life and spiritual seeking from the perspective of an American Shaiva.
 Links to her published poems will also be found in the category “Poetry” above.